mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

           name: title

 The possible options are:

-* **label:** Label of the Digitizer configuration
+* **label:** Label of the Digitizer instance.
-* **minScale:** Minimum scale denominator, when the features should be visualised
+* **minScale:** Minimum scale denominator for visualizing features.
-* **maxScale:** Maximum scale denominator, when the features should be visualised
+* **maxScale:** Maximum scale denominator for visualizing features.
-* **featureType:** Connection to the database
+* **featureType:** Connection to the database.
-    * connection: Name of the database connection see packages/doctrine.yaml
+    * connection: Name of the database connection (see `packages/doctrine.yaml`).
-    * table: Name of the feature table
+    * table: Name of the feature table.
-    * uniqueId: Column name of the unique identifier
+    * uniqueId: Column name of the unique identifier (Default if empty: [id]).
-    * geomType: Geometry type - point, line, polygon, multipolygon
+    * geomType: Geometry type - point, line, polygon, or multipolygon.
-    * geomField: name of the geometry column
+    * geomField: Name of the geometry column.
-    * srid: Coordinate reference system of the geometry column - EPSG code (f.e.
-4326)
+    * srid: Coordinate reference system of the geometry column as EPSG code (e.g. 4326).
-    * filter: Data filters for values in a defined column, e.g. filter: interests = 'maps'
+    * filter: Data filters for values in a defined column (e.g. filter: interests = 'maps').
-    * userColumn: stores the user name on save (see filterUser / trackUser)
+    * userColumn: Stores the user name on save (see filterUser/trackUser).
-    * styleField: column to store the style for a feature
+    * styleField: Column to store the style for a feature.
-* **allowChangeVisibility:** Offer buttons to toggle feature visibility (default true)
+* **allowChangeVisibility:** Offer buttons to toggle feature visibility (default: true).
-* **allowCreate:** Allow user to create new features (default true)
+* **allowCreate:** Allow feature creation (default: true).
-* **allowDelete:** Allow to delete data (default true)
+* **allowDelete:** Allow data deletion (default: true).
-* **allowDigitize:** Allow geometry creation and editing (If false, no Digitizer buttons will occur (new Point, move, etc.).
-Attribute editing may still be allowed via allowEdit) (default true)
+* **allowDigitize:** Allow geometry creation and editing (if false, no Digitizer buttons will appear (new Point, move, etc.).
+Attribute editing may still be allowed via allowEdit (default: true).
-* **allowEditData:** Allow attribute editing (default true)
+* **allowEditData:** Allow attribute editing (default: true).
-* **displayOnInactive:** The current FeatureType will still be displayed on the map, although the Digitizer is deactivated in the Sidepane (Accordion, Tabs) [true/false].
-If switched to true, this option is a bit tricky, due to the still activated Digitizer events but will be helpful for experienced users.
+* **displayOnInactive:** The current FeatureType will still be displayed on the map, although Digitizer is deactivated in the sidepane (Accordion, Tabs) [true/false].
+If switched to true, this option is a bit intricate, due to the still activated Digitizer events.
+For experienced users, it will be helpful in some scenarios.
-* **allowCustomStyle:** Allow user-specific styles for features in the map (default false).
+* **allowCustomStyle:** Allow user-specific styles for features in the map (default: false).
 For each feature you can set unique styles.
-If not set the default style is used.
-Needs styleField definition in featureType section.
+If not set, the default style is used.
+Needs ``styleField`` definition in featureType section.

  .. image:: ../../../../figures/digitizer/stylemanager.png
-              :scale: 80
+              :width: 100%

-* **allowRefresh:** Offer button to reload data (for tables frequently modified by concurrent users) (default false)
+* **allowRefresh:** Offer a button to refresh data (for tables frequently modified by several users) (default: false).
-* **continueDrawingAfterSave:** Keep drawing tool active after creating and saving a new feature (~fast batch mode feature creation)
+* **continueDrawingAfterSave:** Keep the drawing tool active after creating and saving a new feature.
-* **displayPermanent:** Keep features visible on map even after switching to a different schema (default false)
+* **displayPermanent:** Keep features visible on the map, even after switching to a different schema (default: false).
-* **displayOnInactive:** Keep features visible on map even after deactivating Digitizer (default false)
+* **displayOnInactive:** Keep features visible on map, even after deactivating Digitizer (default: false).
-* **pageLength:** Limits the number of rows per page (default 16)
+* **pageLength:** Limits the number of rows per page (default: 16).
-* **refreshLayersAfterFeatureSave:** List of Mapbender source instance ids / names (refer to "Layersets" tab in application backend) that will reload after any item is created, updated or deleted (default none)
+* **refreshLayersAfterFeatureSave:** List of Mapbender source instance IDs/names (see :ref:`en/backend/applications/layerset:layerset-instances`) that will reload after any item is created, updated or deleted (default: none).

 .. code-block:: yaml